Q. Let's start the interview now. Tell me about yourself.

 <aside> 💡

 Hotels in Korea are super clean and really convenient.
-Even budget ones usually come with free Wi-Fi, bidets, and heated floors.
-Some places even have traditional "ondol" rooms, where you sleep on floor mattresses.
-The service is fast and polite, and most things are really tech-friendly.
-Compared to other countries, I’d say Korean hotels put more focus on cleanliness and efficiency.
+Even inexpensive hotels usually come with free Wi-Fi, bidets, and heated floors.
+Some hotels even have traditional ‘ondol’ rooms, where people sleep on mats on the heated floor.
+The service is always quick and polite.
+Most hotels also use a lot of modern technology, so everything is easy to use.
+Compared to other countries, I think Korean hotels care more about cleanliness and efficiency.

 </aside>